 There were a mix of couples, families and groups of friends, with international travellers as well as plenty of Canadians exploring their own country.
 Even the long-term RVers were a more mixed group than I expected.
 As well as retirees we also met families who were travelling with their kids before they started school, as well as people who work remotely so don’t need to have a full-time home base and can move around as they feel like.

 The long-term RVers are easy to spot though – they’re the ones with doormats, potted plants and impressive array of collapsible gadgets.
 They’re also the ones who can help if you need a hand or don’t know how something works.
 When we arrived at Lake Superior Provincial Park and found we couldn’t park close enough to the electricity hookup to plug in, our neighbours lent us an extension lead.
 All the RVers we met were happy to share their expertise with us newbies.

 One of the nicest things about RVing is that it’s much more sociable than being in a hotel.
 Everyone spends their time outside so it’s easy to get chatting to your neighbours.
 We toasted Canada Day around the campfire with our neighbour in Regina Beach and were introduced to ‘hobo pies’ (a kind of toasted jam sandwich) by the lady next door in Aaron Provincial Park.

 How do I plan my Canada RV itinerary?

 Where to start?
 Coastal drives, cross-country, mountains, National Parks – the choices are endless.
-It might be tempting to wing it and see where you end up, but the best campsites get booked up, especially in summer, at weekends and in popular areas like the Rockies and in summer in Canada.
+It might be tempting to wing it and see where you end up, but the best campsites get booked up, especially at weekends, in popular areas like the Rockies and in summer in Canada.
 So it’s a good idea to plan your route and book your overnight stays in advance.